Mtroniks Marine Speed Controllers

 Brushed Speed Controllers:

-All of the brushed speed controllers are designed to operate on 6 to 12 volts nominal (fresh sealed lead acid batteries are about 13.2 volts, which is ok) except for the Viper-10 which can be as low as 4.8V.
-These models all have a 1.2 amp BEC (battery elimination circuit) which should negate the requirement for dedicated battery for the radio and servos except for the Viper-75 has a 1.5 amp BEC.
+All of the brushed speed controllers are designed to operate on 6 to 12 volts nominal (fresh sealed lead acid batteries are about 13.2 volts, which is ok) except for the Viper-10 which can be as low as 4.8V and the TT line which has a maximum nominal voltage of 9.6 volts.
+These models all have a 1.2 amp BEC (battery elimination circuit) which should negate the requirement for dedicated battery for the radio and servos except for the Viper-75 and TT-60E which have a 1.5 amp BEC.
 The Viper 40 and 75 controllers require a small amount of assembly before use: the power and motor wires need to be soldered onto posts coming out of the speed controller (the wires are included).
-This was done so that people could attach custom cabling if they so desired.
+This was done so that people could attach custom cabling or hard wire the controller if they so desired.
 Attaching the included wires only takes a few moments with a soldering iron.

 The tio Marine line of speed controllers is new with Mtroniks.
 They have new electronics for stopping the motor before running it in reverse, and the reverse can be disabled.